Cyprus crisis talks end, to resume Thursday

 The government has extended a bank lockdown until next week.

-Officials involved in the talks said leaders were considering a plan to nationalise pension funds and issue an emergency bond based on future gas revenues, trying to raise 5.8 billion euros ($7.5 billion) as a condition for securing a 10-billion euro bailout from the European Union.
+Officials involved in the talks said leaders were considering a plan to nationalise pension funds and issue an emergency bond based on future gas revenues, trying to raise 5.8 billion euros (4.96 billion pounds) as a condition for securing a 10-billion euro bailout from the European Union.

 They also spoke of reviving a rejected plan for a levy on bank deposits, though at a lower level than first proposed.